magento/magento2/phpserver/README.md

 ### How to install Magento

-Because the router can not route the `setup` folder, it's necessary to install Magento manually without the web wizard.
-You can process the installation for your application using the following command line:
+Magento's web-based Setup Wizard runs from the `setup` subdirectory, which PHP's built-in web server cannot route.
+Therefore, you must install Magento using the <a href="http://devdocs.magento.com/guides/v2.0/install-gde/install/cli/install-cli.html" target="_blank">command line</a>.
+An example follows:

 ```
 php bin/magento setup:install --base-url=http://127.0.0.1:8082